PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 ## 1.15 MEASUREMENT_ORGANISM

-The measurement organism table contains organism information related to laboratory culture results in the measurement table. **This table is CUSTOM to Pedsnet.**
+The measurement organism table contains organism information related to laboratory culture results in the measurement table. **This table is CUSTOM to PEDSnet.**

 **Note 1**: There can be multiple organisms for a single culture laboratory result.